blinksh/blink/docs/advanced/advanced-ssh.md

 ssh -o ProxyCommand="ssh -W %h:%p jumphost" host
 ```

-Replacing `jumphost` with the jump/bastion server and `host` with the remote host.
+Where `jumphost` with the jump/bastion server and `host` with the remote host.

 SSH jump hosts eliminate the need for SSH agent forwarding, offering a more secure approach to connect to protected networks.